prohippo/pyelly/README.txt

 PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
 It is now freely available as open source software on the Web to anyone wanting to try it out.
+It is written in version 2.7 of Python and employs SQLite for data management.

 PyElly is intended mainly for educational use, in that it allows a student to engage natural language at a fine level of detail and learn the issues